ardakizilenis/GazeQuestionnaire/README.md

 ## License

 Intended for academic and research use.
-Please contact the author before any commercial use.
+Please contact the [Author](https://wwww.ardakizilenis.com/contact) before any commercial use.